 Ghost stories aren’t scarce within the armed forces, with some of the most haunted places in the world being military installations and battlefields.
-These stories typically have a pretty direct tie-in to the military itself, like the WWII ghost soldier at Gate 3 at Kadena Air Base, or room 4714 at West Point, home to a Civil War musket wielding apparition.
-This story is a little bit more lore-based but, in so many words, was actually acknowledged by the U.S. Army in 2012.
+These stories typically have a pretty direct tie-in to the military itself, like the WWII ghost soldier Gate 3 at Kadena Air Base, or room 4714 at West Point, home to a Civil War musket-wielding apparition.
+This story is a little bit more lore-based but was actually acknowledged by the U.S. Army in 2012.
 For this one, we’re heading to Germany.

-Freihung, Germany is a 17-square-mile municipality in Bavaria and sits just 10 miles east of Grafenwoehr Training Area.
+Freihung is a 17-square-mile municipality in Bavaria and sits just 10 miles east of Grafenwoehr Training Area.
 Grafenwoehr, established in 1907, was initially used to train the III Royal Bavarian Corps before and during WWI.
-It was expanded and utilized by Nazi Germany’s Wehrmacht from 1935-1945 and, following WWII, became occupied by the U.S. Army.
+It was expanded and utilized by Nazi Germany’s Wehrmacht from 1935-1945 and, following WWII, was occupied by the U.S. Army.
 It remains the largest NATO training facility in Europe and is home to the 7th Army Training Command.

 Now, back to the ghost…

-The narrative passed down by locals is that during the Middle Ages, a castle stood in the center of Freihung, and the owner of that castle, a noblewoman, died a tragic death.
-The nature of her death seems to be open to interpretation–and embellishment–but the name she was given is consistent, and may be familiar to ghost story enthusiasts: Die Weisse Frau or “The White Lady.”
+The narrative passed down by locals is that during the Middle Ages, a castle stood in the center of Freihung, and the owner of that castle, a noblewoman, died tragically.
+The nature of her death seems to be open to interpretation — and embellishment — but the name she was given is consistent, and may be familiar to ghost story enthusiasts: Die Weisse Frau or “The White Lady.”